The best electric scooters 2024: smooth-riding e-scooters for UK users

 When ridden safely, the best e-scooters offer plenty of benefits to the riders and to the environment.
 And, much like the best electric bikes, they will get you out of that artificial air environment you spend most of your days in and breathe fresh, natural air.

-We've tested many e-scooters ourselves, from the best budget e-scooters and the best electric scooters for students to the more premium ones.
+We've tested many e-scooters ourselves, from the best electric scooters for students to the more premium ones displayed in this guide.
+Because of the legal ramifications, testing these scooters does pose a challenge for journalists, but the below ist are the best that we've personally tested.
 We gathered the best electric scooters in this guide, considering things like performance, weight and ease of use, build, and features like app support and anti-theft protection.
-Focusing on those that are ideal for everyday commutes and running errands instead of expensive performance models that boast much higher top speeds, you'll find the best electric scooter for you, whether you're a casual user, a daily commuter, or a hill rider.
-If you've tried an electric scooter on a ride-share scheme and think you need one of your own, this is the definitive list for UK users.
+If you've tried an electric scooter on a ride-share scheme and think you need one of your own, this is a great starting point for UK users.

 The best electric scooters 2024